Family Law · Child Custody

 How Custody Cases Start in Allegheny County

 A custody case usually begins when one parent files a custody complaint in the Allegheny County Family Division.
 After the complaint is filed and served, the court schedules the case for an initial custody conference.
+This conference is the first formal step in the custody process, and it often determines the direction of the entire case.

 The Role of the Custody Conciliator